uhm-itm/ITM352F24/morea/010.introduction/reading-policy.md

 turn out that 88% could be enough for an A), but I will never adjust the percentages upward.
 Thus, it is possible for everyone in the class to receive an A if everyone in the class earns at least 90% of all points. +/- grades are not given in ITM 352.
 Please don't ask.
-However, extraordinary peformance will be given A+ at the instructors descretion.
+However, extraordinary performance will be given A+ at the instructors discretion.

 ## Submitting Your Work
 Unless specified otherwise, all assignment submissions, quizzes, etc. **must** be done though Laulima.
 This is also where you can view you grades as they become available. **DO NOT EVER EMAIL ME WORK YOU EXPECT TO GET GRADED.** I will certainly lose track of it and I cannot easily add it to Laulima for you.
 You are welcome to send me work you wish me to review or have questions on, but your actual submission should be to Laulima.

 ## Laptop Policy
-You **must** bring your laptop with XAMPP and NetBeans (or equivalent software) to EVERY class.
+You **must** bring your laptop with the required development tools and software to EVERY class.
 If you have network access issues you are are responsible for acquiring the materials for class posted to the class web site before class begins.